Welcome to the Louis Brier Home and Hospital, situated on the Dr. Irving and Phyliss Snider Campus at Oak and 41st Avenue in Vancouver, BC.

 Increased demand lead to the purchase of a new building at 54th & Oak in 1959, providing care for 35 residents.
 In 1968 a bequest by the late Louis Brier, a Jewish philanthropist, allowed for the purchase of four acres on the corner of 41st & Oak and this new Louis Brier Home & Hospital housed 109 residents, both Jews and non-Jews.

 In 1977, the provincial Long Term Care Program was introduced and the Home and Hospital became a long-term care facility.
 The extra funding from the government helped to add 44 rooms in 1978, bringing the number of residents to 153.
 The rooms were filled immediately.
-In 1992 another expansion was celebrated with a new total of 218 beds; 94 Extended Care residents on the new second floor, and 124 Intermediate Care residents on the main floor.
+In 1992 another expansion was celebrated with a new 91 bed Extended Care Unit built on the new second floor.
 In response to the ongoing needs of our elderly community, an Alzheimer’s Special Care Unit was included.
 The Home is owned and operated by the Jewish Home for the Aged of BC, which was incorporated and registered as a non-profit society in 1950.

 A further expansion occurred in 2003 with the completion of the Harry and Jeanette Weinberg (of Baltimore) Residence.
 The Weinberg Residence has 40 private pay and subsidized Assisted Living apartments and 20 private pay multi-level care beds.